 Cheap investment properties can look safe because the entry price is lower.
-But a low purchase price does not automatically mean lower risk, better cash flow, stronger growth, or an easier portfolio.
-Investors need to understand what they are buying, why it is cheap, and whether real demand supports the asset over time.
+But a low purchase price does not automatically mean lower risk, better cash flow, stronger growth or an easier portfolio.
+Investors need to understand what they are buying, why it is cheap and whether real demand supports the asset over time.

 Key Takeaway